Toronto Market Analysis

 Tale of two markets – what’s going on with condos?

 For the condo market, this is what we saw happen to the average price for a unit.
-In March the average price for a condo apartment was approximately $724,000 and in April we saw that go down by 2.4% to about $707,000.
-In dollars, that works out to about $17,000 different than last month.
-Unlike the market as a whole, condo prices have fallen in the past year to the tune of about $56,000.
-Yes, the market as a whole went up $56K in one month and the condo market fell by $56K in one year.
-We are definitely seeing some divergences between the condo segment and the market as a whole.
+In July the average price for a condo apartment was approximately $673,000 and in August we saw that go down by 0.4% to about $671,000.
+In dollars, that works out to about $3,000 different than last month.
+More crucially, we hit another two year low of average condo prices, which was previously set last month.
+A year ago, the average price for a condo unit in the city was $691,000, so it’s down about $21,000 compared to August 2024.
+Despite the difference in average price for the market as a whole and the condo segment, condo units saw pretty much the same drop as the market as a whole!

 What’s it mean?